benschaf/flash-cli/README.md

 [Link to live Website](https://flash-cli-1471beedfcc0.herokuapp.com/)

 ## UX

+### Value for the Target Audience
+Flash-CLI is designed for anyone who wants to expand their vocabulary and improve their language skills.
+The app is suitable for students, language learners, and professionals who want to learn new words and concepts efficiently.

+The app is designed to be user-friendly and accessible to everyone, regardless of their technical background.
+It's a lightweight and fast tool that allows users to focus on learning without distractions.

+Flash-CLI sets itself apart because it provides real-time feedback based on the user's performance and the community's performance.
+This feature motivates users and helps them put their progress into perspective.

 ### User Stories
 | As a | I want to | so that I can |